 The overhead tricep press is also one of those exercises that transfers directly to real life.
-Putting luggage in an overhead bin, pushing yourself up from the floor, throwing a ball — every one of those movements relies on tricep strength.
-So training them in isolation isn't just cosmetic.
+Putting luggage in an overhead bin, pushing yourself up from the floor, throwing a ball: every one of those movements relies on tricep strength.
+So training them in isolation isn't purely cosmetic.
 It makes every pressing movement in and out of the gym stronger.

-Overhead tricep press muscles targeted: all three heads of the triceps brachii, with the long head emphasized due to the overhead arm position.
+Overhead tricep press muscles targeted: all three heads of the triceps brachii, with the long head emphasized because the overhead arm position places it in a lengthened, growth-favorable state.

 Quick Facts